 To determine fair value adjustments, we obtained the latest appraisal report and evaluated appropriateness of assumptions and valuation method and completeness of the information used.

-We also evaluated the competence and objectivity of the external expert engaged by the management to value the investment properties by ensuring the expert is an accredited appraiser by the SEC and had discussions with the expert on the methodology used including any adjustments made.
+We also evaluated the competence and objectivity of the external expert engaged by the management to value the investment properties by ensuring the expert is an accredited appraiser by the Securities and Exchange Commission (SEC).

 Other Information